 Drought prone areas and sites with low maintenance needs will benefit from the use of ornamental grass.
 One of the best series in recent introduction are the Lomandra grasses.
 The original grasses hail from Australia but have been developed in New Zealand to include numerous cultivars.
 Wintertime wet feet and dry summer conditions simulate the best Lomandra growing conditions.
 Best of all, the grasses can be cold hardy into USDA zones 7 to 11.
-As an excellent visual enhancement to the garden, Lomandra grass can’t be beat in most of our temperate to warm climates.
+As an excellent visual enhancement to the garden, Lomandra grass cannot be beat in most of our temperate to warm climates.

 Nothing beats the sway and swish of ornamental grasses in the landscape.
-Not only are they acoustically appealing but their dimension and movement send visitors into a pleasant swoon.
+Not only are they acoustically appealing but their dimension and movement sends visitors into a pleasant swoon.
 One of the nicest grasses for dry to wet landscapes is Lomandra.
 Its main attraction comes with Lomandra maintenance, which can swing from outright neglect to brutal shearing.
 More lush growth and a fuller plant will result from average watering and feeding, but the plant has an attractive natural aspect even when left to its own devices.

 The largest of the Lomandra is Katie Belles.
-It grows nicely in bright sun or dappled shade and produces prolific creamy white inflorescences.
+It grows nicely in bright sun or dappled shade and produces prolific, creamy white inflorescences.

 Lomandra ‘Katrina Deluxe’ has fragrant flowers and a compact habit while ‘Nyalla’ has blue foliage and yellow flowers.

 A totally different appearance is brought by Lomandra cylindrica ‘Lime Wave,’ which has chartreuse foliage and bright golden blooms.